Is Alton Towers Autism Friendly?

 Overall, Alton Towers is a wonderful family destination offering many accommodations for children with autism, though there is still room for improvement.

-With some forward planning (using tools like my neurodiverse planners) and a few simple adjustments, you can make your visit even more magical, smooth, and supportive for your children with autism, just as we did.
+With some forward planning (using tools like my Alton Tower visual aids) and a few simple adjustments, you can make your visit even more magical, smooth, and supportive for your children with autism, just as we did.

 Disclaimer: This post contains affiliate links, which means I may earn a small commission at no extra cost to you if you make a purchase through these links.